Hosting Thanksgiving doesn’t have to be stressful! Follow my top tips for having a stress-free Thanksgiving!

 - Keep track of who will prepare and bring which dishes so you’ll know what needs to be cooked and you don’t end up with too many deviled eggs and desserts with no other sides.

 Next, consider what you can do ahead of time rather than waiting until the week or day of Thanksgiving.
 Which of the dishes can be prepared in advance?
+CranMa Mary Ann likes to prep her Sweet Potato Souffle a few days ahead of time.
+One less thing you have to worry about on Thanksgiving day!
 Some things you might be able to do a few days or a week before the holiday include:

 - Make a couple of pies and freeze them as far in advance as you can.
 As Thanksgiving Day arrives you can take the pie out, thaw it and heat it up.
 It’ll taste just like it was just made.